mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

     # Optimize hyper-parameter
     # We are using the term `inner_train_...` here to avoid confusion with the train set we established during
     # evaluation.
 However, the procedure remains the same, even if we are not in the context of an evaluation.
+    #
+    # Note: "..._gt" is the ground truth information in the respective part of the data.
     inner_train_data, inner_train_gt, validation_data, validation_gt = split_validation_set(data, ground_truth)

     best_parameter = None